• Skip to primary navigation

 • Evenly distribute the mixture into jars or airtight containers.
 Sprinkle the chocolate chips on top of each portion.

-• Place the jars or containers in the refrigerator and let them sit for at least 4 hours, or ideally overnight, to allow the oats to soften and flavors to meld.
+• Place the jars or containers in the refrigerator and let them sit overnight to allow the oats to soften and flavors to meld.

 • The next morning, give the oats a good stir.
 If desired, top with additional chocolate chips, fresh fruit, or a dollop of yogurt before serving.